beyond-the-cloud-dev/async-lib/website/explanations/job-cloning.md

 ## TL;DR

-In Salesforce Apex, everything is passed by reference.
+In Salesforce Apex, everything is passed by value, what mean passing value itself, or the reference (the memory pointer) to it.
+Every time you are passing complex data types, the reference (memory pointer) is shared.
 When you enqueue a job using `Async.queueable(this).enqueue()`, you're passing the same instance that's already in the jobs processing list.
 Any changes to the job instance after enqueueing will affect both the original and the queued job, including critical QueueableJob properties like `isProcessed`.

 To prevent this, Async Lib clones every job when adding it to the processing queue.
 By default, it uses **soft cloning** (fast but shallow), with an option